Video Analytics with Zero-streaming Cameras: Online Operator Upgrade

-$\bullet$ \textbf{For queries executed with on-camera \textit{filters}} Recall that for \textit{Tagging}, a camera filters and uploads unresolved frames asynchronously ($\S$\ref{sec:overview}).
-The key is to maximize the rate of resolving frames on camera.
-Cheap filters excel on easy frames: while spending less time per frame, they resolve these frames with confidence.
-On difficult frames, however, cheap filters are increasingly incapable, wasting time on attempting frames without much success in resolving.
-They would underperform \textit{expensive} filters which spend more time per frame yet being able to resolve more frames.
+$\bullet$ \textbf{Queries executed with on-camera \textit{filters}} The key is to maximize the rate of resolving frames on camera.
+Cheap filters excel on easy frames, resolving these frames fast with confidence.
+They are incapable on difficult frames, wasting time on attempting frames without much success in resolving.
+They would underperform \textit{expensive} filters that spend more time per frame yet being able to resolve more frames.

-The microbenchmark in Figure~\ref{fig:op-upgrade-benchmark}(b) shows one query two alternative executions (E1/E2) that use cheap/expensive frame filters, respectively.
-Early in the query execution, E1 makes faster progress since it quickly resolves half of the frames on camera (4$\times$ less time than E2).
-Later in the execution, however, E1 lags behind since it cannot resolve the remaining frames and must upload them for the cloud to decide.
-By contrast, E2 resolves as many as 82\% of all frames on camera and only has to upload the remaining 18\%.
+The benchmark in Figure~\ref{fig:op-upgrade-benchmark}(b) shows two executions with cheap/expensive filters.
+Early in the query, E1 makes faster progress as the camera quickly resolves 50\% of the frames (4$\times$ less time than E2).
+Later in the execution, E1 lags behind as the camera cannot resolve the remaining frames and must upload them.
+By contrast, E2 resolves 82\% of frames on camera and only uploads the remaining 18\%.
 As a result, E2 takes 1.3$\times$ less time in completing 90\% and 99\% of the query.

 \paragraph{Summary \& implications} It is crucial for \sys{} to pick operators with optimal cost/accuracy at query time.
-The choice not only varies across queries but also varies throughout a query's execution: easy frames are processed early, leaving increasingly difficult frames that call for more expensive operators.
-Hence, during the execution of one query, \sys{} monitors pending frame difficulty, the network bandwidth, and available operators; it upgrades the operators on camera accordingly.
+The choice not only varies across queries but also varies throughout a query's execution: easy frames are processed early, leaving increasingly difficult frames that call for more expensive operators. \sys{} should monitor pending frame difficulty and network bandwidth and upgrade operators accordingly.